2i2c-org/team-compass/practices/secrets.md

 ```

 As you can see, we have access to the **key names** but the **values are encrypted**.
+Some information about which encryption key `sops` uses to encrypt/decrypt the secret is also stored under the top-level `sops` JSON key.
 In the next section we'll cover how to unencrypt this file.

 (secrets:sops)=